By Randy De Meno

 How did computer geeks playing ice hockey raise $1.8 million for children’s charities?
 Over the past 19 years, Commvault has played hockey and raised funds with our customers and charitable partners, including Microsoft, Arrosoft Solutions, Insight, Tech Data, Shop-Rite and D&M Auto Body, plus a few celebrities along the way.

-Our most recent event, benefiting the Southwest Autism Research & Resource Center (SARRC) in Phoenix, Ariz., even drew television coverage by FOX Sports - which you can watch below:
+Our most recent event, benefiting the Southwest Autism Research & Resource Center (SARRC) in Phoenix, Ariz., even drew television coverage by FOX Sports.

 Giving back to children – one goal at a time